-Course topics include EPA regulations for the treatment of water, safety measures utilized in the
+Course topics include EPA regulations for the

 WFWX 0006 - Intro to Wastewater Treatment Plant Operation Level C, Module 1

 Upon completion of this module, the student will understand the characteristics of waste-water, its delivery to the wastewater plant, primary treatment, biological treatment, and disinfection of wastewater.
 Successful completion of WFWX 0006, WFWX 0007 and WFWX 0008 fulfills course requirements to sit for the Wastewater operator certification exam Level C.